flavius/nvim/README.md

 You are currently looking at the master branch, which doesn't have any configuration in it.

+As a neovim user, you might work on different projects, with different stacks, languages or systems.
+The goal of this project is to allow you to use neovim in specific situations called profiles.
+More precisely:

+* separate setups
+* allow combining profiles by leveraging git
+* foster a community of changes and ideas

+There is no perfect universal setup for everyone, since every one of us has specific needs, at any given point in time.
+The goal is to create a framework of exchanging and combining bits and pieces from different users by creating an ecosystem of configurations.

-The setups are in different branches, one branch per configuration.
+The profiles are in different branches, one branch per configuration.
 This might raise some eye brows, but I'll explain, bear with me.

 At the top is the branch `minimal`.
-This contains the most minimalistic setup which I consider modern (and stable).
+This contains the most minimalistic profile which I consider modern (and stable).
 You might think differently, in that case, fork this project and make your adaptations in your own fork.
 If you think the community at large will benefit from it, then also open a PR against